anhnguyendepocen/examples_martinjhnhadley-examples-101/README.md

 # Working with these materials

-Download the contents of this repository to your local machine, the URL for this repository is

-During the course you will need the materials in this repository ([https://github.com/martinjhnhadley/collated-rstats-training-materials](https://github.com/martinjhnhadley/collated-rstats-training-materials)).
-Here's a short URL [https://goo.gl/2LwAWh](https://goo.gl/2LwAWh).
+You will need to download the materials in this repository to your local computer, here's a short URL to get you to this page: [https://goo.gl/2LwAWh](https://goo.gl/2LwAWh).

 Click on "Clone or download" and select "Download as ZIP".
-Ensure to unzip the folders to a convenient location.

 <img src="/download-repo.png" width="400">

+Extract the contents from the zip to a useful location (i.e. the desktop).

+**Windows Users**: You need to ensure you extract the contents of the zip, which can be achieved by right-clicking on the zip and selecting "Extract All".

 # About the author